 Important: Synchronization for the remote CA functionality of the orchestrator will not begin until you complete the configuration by making the appropriate configuration changes in the Keyfactor Command Management Portal.
-See the Orchestrator Management section of the Keyfactor Command Reference Guide for instructions on approving the orchestrator in the Keyfactor Command Management Portal on the Orchestrators->Management page and the Adding or Modifying a CA Record section of the Keyfactor Command Reference Guide for instructions on configuring certificate and template synchronization for remote CAs on the Locations->Certificate Authorities page.
+See Orchestrator Management in the Keyfactor Command Reference Guide for instructions on approving the orchestrator in the Keyfactor Command Management Portal on the Orchestrators->Management page and Certificate Authority Operations: Adding or Modifying a CA Record in the

+Keyfactor Command Reference Guide for instructions on configuring certificate and template synchronization for remote CAs on the Locations->Certificate Authorities page.